jdmayorga01/GEIH-2022/README.md

  - **Spatial graphs:** This subsection generated spatial maps of the location of vulnerable groups and their employment rate by department level.
-Specifically, I used spmap package and shp data information ([link])(https://sites.google.com/site/seriescol/shapes) at departamental level.
+Specifically, I used spmap package and shp data information [(link)](https://sites.google.com/site/seriescol/shapes) at departamental level.
 The output of this analysis is a graph that presents the proportion/percentage of disabled/migrants and their employment rate by department.

- - **Regression analysis:**
+ - **Regression analysis:** This section runs a simple OLS regression analysis.
+Please note that these regressions are not meant to be causal analyses.
+Concretely, I run the following regression:

+$income(ln)_{di} =  \alpha+\beta_1 disable + \beta_1 migrant + X + \epsilon$

+Where $\beta_1$ and $\beta_2$ are dummies that identify migrants and disable persons and $X$ is a set of Social characteristics and labor market controls.
 ###